 Both newer lasers such as Pico lasers and peels can be effective in treating browns.
 Some newer peels such as melanage and revance can be used to treat browns safely and effectively.
 Pico lasers are the only laser recommended for melasma as they prevent heat from building up within the skin.

-It is located on the 9th floor in Water Tower Chicago.
+It is located in Chicago, IL. at 200 West Superior St., Suite 200.
 He has a variety of lasers and peels to effectively treat brown spots and hyperpigmentation.

 Some skin lesions are improved with 1 treatment.
 However, deeper skin lesions often require several treatments to be effective.